President of the Supreme People's Court

-The president of the Supreme People's Court is the head of the Supreme People's Court and is the highest-ranking official in the Chinese judiciary.
+The president of the Supreme People's Court is the head of the Supreme People's Court and is the highest-ranking official in the judiciary of China.
+The office is also legally titled the Chief Justice of the People's Republic of China.

 Under the current constitution, the president of the SPC is appointed by and serves at the pleasure of the National People's Congress (NPC), the legislature.
-The president also serves ex officio as the chief justice of the People's Republic of China.
 The incumbent president of the Supreme People's Court is Zhang Jun, who took office on 11 March 2023.

 History

 The Supreme People's Court of the Central People's Government was established on 1 October 1949.
 Shen Junru served as the first president by the first plenary session of the Chinese People's Political Consultative Conference.

 On 27 September 1954, the SPC of the Central People's Government was replaced with the SPC of the People's Republic of China.